 U.S. foundations sometimes limit grants to U.S.-based researchers and institutions, but many, if not most, will consider applications for research projects conducted by investigators and institutions located outside of the U.S.

 Identify Foundations through Research & Databases

 To find foundations that fund research in your area of study, you'll need to generate a list of potential funders using prospect research.
-You can generate your list a few different ways including using your professional network or a donor database.
+You can generate your list a few different ways, including using your professional network and a donor database.